 The following notes are compiled from the most common remarks from verified purchasers at Amazon.

-A definite highlight is that, due to its relatively small size, the Fagor 10-Quart is safe to use on glass stovetops.
+A definite highlight is that, due to its relatively small size, the Zavor 10-Quart is safe to use on glass stovetops.
 And because of its steel construction, it can be used on induction ranges as well.

 Plus, the size also makes it very convenient for those who only want to process smaller batches.

 It also maintains pressure well, and regulating it is achieved simply by adjusting the burner temperature.
-Another highlight is the Fagor’s ability to rapidly and safely depressurize just by turning the dial to the steam release setting, a feature not found in the larger models.
+Another highlight is the Zavor’s ability to rapidly and safely depressurize just by turning the dial to the steam release setting, a feature not found in the larger models.

 The inclusion of many safety features also means safe and secure operation.

-Very popular with online shoppers, it can be used on all stovetops, and the size makes it a convenient option for those looking to process smaller batches of food.
+It can be used on all stovetops, and the size makes it a convenient option for those looking to process smaller batches of food.

 Gear for the Pressure Canner’s Kit